Hakka people: India

-There used to be 1500 Hakkas largely at Tangra and Bombay, arriving after the great British Raj violence and chaos.
+There used to be 1500 Hakkas largely at Tangra,Kolkata and Bombay, arriving after the great British Raj violence and chaos.

 However, from the 1960s, after armed fighting broke out, there has been a steady migration to other countries, which accelerated in the succeeding decades.
 The majority moved to Britain and Canada, while others went to the United States, Australia, Taiwan, Austria and Sweden.
 The predominant dialect of Hakka in these communities is Meixian.

 Hakkas are the largest Chinese community in India after Chinese Cantonese people of Indian ancestry.
-During the time he held office in Kolkata until the late 2000s, Yap Kon Chung, the Hakka ambassador, protected and helped the Chinese residents in India.
-Specifically, during the Indo-Chinese war of 1962, oppression of Sino-Indian residents by the Indians was escalated.
+During the time he held office in Calcutta until the late 2000s, Yap Kon Chung, the Hakka ambassador, protected and helped the Chinese residents in India.
+Specifically, during the Sino-Indian war of 1962, oppression of Sino-Indian residents accused of Anti-Indian sentiment by the Indians was escalated.
 Yap then made appeals to Prime Minister Nehru to bridge a bond between the Indians and Chinese persons.
 During his office, he was also the principal at a highly regarded school as well as a political facilitator who helped many families migrate to other countries such as Britain, Canada, the United States and parts of Europe until he himself migrated to Toronto, Canada to join his family.
 Yap died surrounded by family on 18 April 2014, at the age of 97.

 Africa

 South Africa

-Some Hakka people, notably from Taiwan, migrated to South Africa.
+Most Hakka people are from the Meixian area.

 Mauritius

 The vast majority of Mauritian Chinese are Hakkas.
-Most of the Mauritian Hakkas emigrated to Mauritius in the mid-1940s came from Northeastern Guangdong, especially from the Meizhou or Meixian region.
+Most Mauritian Hakkas who emigrated to Mauritius in the mid-1940s came from Northeastern Guangdong, especially from the Meizhou or Meixian region.

-As of 2008, the total population of Sino-Mauritian, consisting of Hakka and Cantonese, is around 35,000.
+In 2008, the total population of Sino-Mauritian, consisting of Hakka and Cantonese, is around 35,000.

+As of 2025, local sources estamate that number has fallen to approximately 10,000.